bondagit/aes67-linux-daemon/README.md

 * terminate ptp4l and the AES67 daemon
 * print the test result that can be either *OK" or *failed at {location}*

-If the test result is OK it means that the selected configuration can possibly run smoothly on your platform.
+If the test result is OK it means that the selected configuration can run smoothly on your platform.

 If the test reports a failure you may try to stop all the possible additional loads running on the host and repeat it.
 If after this the test fails systematically it means you cannot achieve a good reliability with the specified configuration.
-In this case you may try to configure a difference dirver timer basic tick period in the daemon configuration file (parameter *tic\_frame\_size\_at\_1fs* in *test/daemon.conf*).
+In this case you may try to configure a different driver timer basic tick period in the daemon configuration file (parameter *tic\_frame\_size\_at\_1fs* in *test/daemon.conf*).
 By default this parameter is set to 48 (1ms latency) and the valid range is from 48 to 480 with steps of 48.
-Higher values of this parameter lead to higher packets processing latency and this breaks the compatibility with certain devices.
+Note that higher values of this parameter (values above 48) lead to higher packets processing latency and this breaks the compatibility with certain devices.

+## Run the daemon regression tests ##
+To run daemon regression tests install the ALSA RAVENNA/AES67 kernel module with:

+      sudo insmod 3rdparty/ravenna-alsa-lkm/driver/MergingRavennaALSA.ko

+setup the kernel parameters with:

+      sudo sysctl -w net/ipv4/igmp_max_memberships=66

+make sure that no instances of the aes67-daemon are running, enter the [tests](daemon/tests) subdirectory and run:

+      ./daemon-test -p

+**_NOTE:_** when running regression tests make sure that no other Ravenna mDNS sources are advertised on the network because this will affect the results.
+Regression tests run on loopback interface but Avahi ignores the interface parameter set and will forward to the daemon the sources found on all network interfaces.

 ## Notes ##
 <a name="notes"></a>